tjguk/networkzero/README.rst

   all sorts of complications in the code especially when one of them is removed.
   Although the implementation as I write allows for this, I think on mature reflection that it is best left out of a simple package like this.
-  [UPDATE: multiple registration has been removed]
+  [*UPDATE*: multiple registration has been removed]

+  If were needed, eg in a many-to-many chat situation, it could be implemented fairly easily on top of networkzero by defining a "service:<GUID>" naming convention to distinguish related by distinct services.

 * What happens if the process hosting the Beacon shuts down before the others do?